 I (and I am very certain this was true of other online Aristasians too) certainly didn’t know Miss Martindale and the earlier Aristasian groups (namely, the Romantia era) had published things like The English Magazine, and the Reactionary Review.
 You can read all (archived, anyways) issues of these easily - I made some lists, one for The English Magazine, and will post one for the rest as soon as I can.

-I have not read them all.
-These were, apparently, political mouthpieces for bizarre material, much of which is, well… racist (much more so that one might expect of typical England from said era).
+These magazines were political mouthpieces for bizarre material, much of which is, well… racist (much more so that one might expect of typical England from said era).
 It was only recently in fact, that such publications came on my radar.

 Her protestations of innocence seem rather unconvincing now that I have read some of the journals she publishes.
 One of them, the Reactionary Review, includes an attack on the Race Relations Act and "the multi-racial society". which "compel the poor to live surrounded by Negro ghettos".
 In The English Magazine, meanwhile, she complains that television companies often "censor" pictures of football crowds at international matches while the national anthem is being sung, depriving viewers of the noble spectacle of "a solid phalanx of arms raised in the imperial Roman salute" -- the sort Hitler did so much to popularise.